 Babies who have a higher risk of having low blood sugar levels are:

 - Babies who are born early

 - Babies who are born small or large for their age

-Your baby will receive exactly the same care as all other babies born at risk of low blood sugars, including regular blood tests to check blood sugar levels.
+If your baby took part in the first part of this study, he/she will receive the same care as all other babies born at risk of low blood sugars, including regular blood tests to check blood sugar levels.
 If blood sugar levels are low, your baby will be treated in the usual way at your hospital.

-If you choose to enrol you baby in this study, you will be encouraged to breastfeed your baby as normal, and they will also receive one of two gel solutions, one a 40% sugar gel and the other a placebo gel with no sugar.
-The gel will be rubbed into the inside of your baby’s cheek one hour after birth.
+Your baby will have received one of two gels, one a 40% sugar gel or the placebo gel with no sugar.
+The gel was rubbed into the inside of your baby’s cheek one hour after birth.

-We will also phone you when your baby is three days and six weeks old to find out how he/she is feeding.
+We also phoned you when your baby was three days and six weeks old to find out how he/she was feeding.